ojhaujjwal/UserRbac/README.md

 ```

 ## Known Limitation
 This module is only ideal for small and meduim web sites as a quick and easy way.
-For complicated use cases, it does not suit.
+For complicated use cases, it may not suit your need.
+You may think to use this module,  [HtUserRbacDoctrineORM](https://github.com/hrevert/HtUserRbacDoctrineORM)

 ## Note
 This is a work in progress.
 Use at your own risk!